jsohlendorff/continuous_time_LTMLE/article.typ

             &quad times product_(s in (T_(S,0), t)) (1 - rho ((L(0),A(0)), (N^(tilde(beta)))^(eventcensored(k)), d s, {a,y,l,d,y} times {0,1} times cal(L))) rho (A(0), L(0), (N^(tilde(beta)))^(eventcensored(k)), d (t, m, a, l)).
     $
     In $(*)$, we use that $cal(F)^(beta)_(T_(S,0)) =^((**)) sigma((A(0), L(0)), (N^(beta))^(T_(S,0))) = sigma((A(0), L(0)),(N^(tilde(beta)))^(eventcensored(k))) =  cal(F)^(tilde(beta))_(eventcensored(k))$ where $(**)$ follows from Theorem 2.1.14 of @last1995marked.
-    // There are some technicalities revolving if a terminal event has occurred or not, but that does not matter because the information is not new.

     Further note that $T^*_k = eventcensored(k)$ whenever $event(k-1) < C$.
 By definition, $T_(S,1) = T^*_(k+1)$ if $N^beta (event(k) and C and T^e) = k$.
     If $statuscensored(1) in.not {c,y,d},dots ,statuscensored(k) in.not {c,y,d}$, then $N^beta (event(k) and C and T^e) = k$ and furthermore $T^*_(k+1) = eventcensored(k+1)$, so
     $